A range of financial aid services help student veterans pay for college.

 Manhattan College participates in several national programs that give educational benefits to military and veterans.
 Most of the information on eligibility, award amounts, and application process will be found on each organization’s website; however, the information below can help get you started.

-If you have additional questions about military and veteran benefits for Manhattan College, our VA certifying official is Addie Newman, who can be reached at email@example.com.
+If you have additional questions about military and veteran benefits for Manhattan College, our Veteran Certifying Official, Addie Newman, can be reached at email@example.com.

 In addition, all veterans are encouraged to complete a FAFSA Verification to see if they are eligible for additional support, such as a PELL grant or a Manhattan College scholarship.

 Manhattan College participates in the Veterans Affairs Yellow Ribbon GI Education Enhancement Program to assist with funding tuition expenses for military veterans.
 This tuition-benefit program includes both undergraduate and graduate study and either full- or part-time enrollment.
 Military dependents may also be eligible for this program.